 Each spring, parents and teachers are invited to nominate third

 graders to be assessed for the GATE program.
 With parent permission, we

 do the initial assessment using the Naglieri Nonverbal Ability Test (NNAT3) in

 third grade.
 The district program begins in fourth grade, but

 parents of older children may also request assessment.
 Please contact

-(STAR) may also qualify for GATE.
+children.
 If your child qualified for GATE in

 another public school district, we can transfer that eligibility to

 WUSD with documentation.
 Please have it submitted to the Educational Services Department.

 GATE qualified elementary children are provided services by their home school utilizing the cluster grouping model and differentiation strategies.
 Differentiation is an effective approach to teaching and learning.
 It modifies the curriculum content and/or teaching methodologies used with the core curriculum so that students may learn at their own ability levels and at their own pace.
 Strategies used may include, but are not limited to: flexible grouping, accelerated learning, in-depth study, depth of complexity, or tiered assignments.
 Differentiated Education Plans are developed for each GATE identified student through a collaborative process that includes teachers, specialist, school administration and input from parents.